godalming123/tinytile/readme.md

  - Changing monitor configurations
  - Make new windows launch on the focused monitor rathor then 0, 0
 ## Fix bugs
- - Gnome web cannot display websites - note: when installed as system package instead of flatpak it works (however the system package is gtk3 based which may be the reason for this)
+ - Their is a momory leak when opening messages such as the hello message
  - Drag icon protocol randomly crashes the compositor when your mouse is not hovering a surface
  - When resizing a client with a popup/parent it should keep the popup centered to the parent
  - Sometimes subsurfaces can go offscreen